Esri/insights-scripting-guide/README.md

 * ArcGIS Insights (version 2020.x)
 * Anaconda (version 3.7)

-Scripting is not available in ArcGIS Online versions of Insights._
+_The ArcGIS Online version of Insights does not include scripting._

 ## Python and R Dependencies